Finns to distill rare rye whisky

 According to EU legislation, a beverage must age for three years to officially become a whisky.
-Thus Kyrö Distillery’s first official rye whisky batch will not be available until 2017, but its first product called “Juuri” (‘Root’) – a rye distillate ageing to become whisky – is coming out already this spring and can already be consumed in cocktails, for example.
+Thus, Kyrö Distillery’s first official rye whisky batch will not be available until 2017, but its first product called “Juuri” (‘Root’) – a rye distillate ageing to become whisky – is coming out already this spring and can already be consumed for instance in cocktails.

 The company also has clear-cut plans for entry into the international market, aiming boldly at global metropolises such as London, Berlin, Hong Kong and Tokyo.
 Preliminary contacts have already been established.

-According to Lipiäinen, Londoners are known to appreciate good whisky whereas Berlin is like the Ostrobothnian start-up itself: happy to break traditions and open to all things new.
+According to Lipiäinen, Londoners are known to appreciate good whisky whereas Berlin is like the Ostrobothnian startup company itself: happy to break traditions and open to all things new.
 Tokyo and Hong Kong are the whisky capitals of Asia.